chriyocc/assignment/REPORT.md

 This system is a robust network server implementation that supports multiple concurrent clients through both TCP and UDP protocols.
 It features advanced security mechanisms, comprehensive fault tolerance, detailed logging, and scalable designed to handle real-world deployment scenarios.

+(As the source code is too long, only the most relevant sections are shown in this report.
+Full source code is available at below link.)

 **Source code:** https://github.com/chriyocc/assignment

 ### 3.4.2 Features